AaronRuizMoraUK/GalaxyScraper/README.md

 Game developed as the final project of the 2007 Master in Videogame Development at Pompeu Fabra University.

+The game was entirely built from scratch using C++ and DirectX 9.0c.
+No commercial engines were used.

 **Awards**

 - Art Futura 2007 Best Game Winner